victoralcantara75/todolist-electron/README.md

 To get the app for your OS check the /dist folder

-To local run you can use :
+To local run you can use:
 > npm install
+to install the dependencies

 > npm run start
+to start the application

 ## Features